The Xbox Game Pass is a $9.99 Spotify-like game subscription

 Xbox Live Gold will still be available, and it doesn’t look like the Xbox Game Pass includes Gold.
 So you’ll need both subscriptions if you want to access the library and play online games.
 Xbox Game Pass is launching later this spring.
 Xbox insiders will get a beta of the service, and Xbox Live Gold members will be able to subscribe first.

 This move is interesting as Microsoft is trying to differentiate the Xbox One from the PlayStation 4.
 With a Spotify-like subscription, Microsoft says that video games are a service.
 Let’s see if gamers actually want a subscription like this.
 It’ll largely depend on the game library.
+Sony’s PlayStation Now only features PlayStation 3 games, so it’s not exactly the same service.

 Microsoft is launching the Xbox Project Scorpio later this year, so it’s going to be an important year for Microsoft’s gaming division.
 With the Xbox One lagging behind when it comes to sales, Microsoft is trying new things to reverse the trend.